eb1992/Tarpiter/README.md

 ## Building

 To build the project, ensure you have make and a C compiler installed.
-This work out of the box in UNIX and in WSL2 for Windows.
+This works out of the box in UNIX and in WSL2 for Windows.
 Then run:

 ```bash
 make